-- Submit your Entry Summary Declaration ENS Step-by-step guide: Standard Process and Consignment First on NICTA - Obtain a Goods Movement Reference Creating a Goods Movement Reference on NICTA - For help with submitting a Supplementary Declaration, see the Step-by-step walkthrough of the TSS Supplementary Declaration process section of this guide - To pay the relevant duties, see the Payments: Step-by-step guide using TSS on NICTA
+- Submit your Entry Summary Declaration ENS Step-by-step guide: Standard Process and Consignment First Process on NICTA - Obtain a Goods Movement Reference Creating a Goods Movement Reference on NICTA

+- Submit the Supplementary Declaration by the tenth calendar day of the month following the movement - For help with completing a Supplementary Declaration, see the Step-by-step walkthrough of the TSS Supplementary Declaration process section of this guide - To pay the relevant duties, see the Payments: Step-by-step guide using TSS on NICTA

-TSS supports goods being released into free circulation/home use from GB to NI (as shown in Exhibit 1, above), as well as a range of special customs procedures.
-See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for a full list of what procedures are supported on the TSS simplified journey.
+TSS supports goods being released into free circulation from GB to NI (as shown in Exhibit 1, above), as well as a range of special customs procedures.
+See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for a full list of what procedures are supported on the TSS Simplified Procedure.

-If the special procedure you need is authorised to be used on the TSS simplified journey (see the simplified procedures exclusion list on GOV.UK) but is not yet available within TSS, you must navigate to your Supplementary Declaration in the TSS Portal and select 'Yes' for the question Any procedure(s) not currently supported by TSS? to let TSS know you are waiting on a procedure to become available.
+If the special procedure you need is authorised to be used on the TSS Simplified Procedure (see the simplified procedures exclusion list on GOV.UK) but is not yet available within TSS, you must navigate to your Supplementary Declaration in the TSS Portal and select 'Yes' for the question Any procedure(s) not currently supported by TSS? to let TSS know you are waiting on a procedure to become available.
 TSS will notify you when your procedure becomes available to enable you to complete your Supplementary Declaration.

-However, if the special procedure you need is not authorised to be used on the TSS simplified journey (as per the simplified procedures exclusion list on GOV.UK), you may still be able to use the TSS Full Frontier Declaration journey.
-Refer to the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA to check if the procedure required is supported in TSS on the Full Frontier Declaration route.
+However, if the special procedure you need is not authorised to be used on the TSS Simplified Procedure (as per the simplified procedures exclusion list on GOV.UK), the TSS Full Frontier Declaration journey can be used instead.
+Refer to the Reliefs and Duty Suspension:

+Overview and considerations for data input in TSS declarations guide on NICTA to check if the procedure required is supported in TSS on the Full Frontier Declaration route.

-Customs agents (also known as Agents and Intermediaries) may complete declarations on your behalf in TSS, if authorised to do so.
+Customs agents (also known as Agents and Intermediaries) may complete declarations on your behalf in TSS if authorised to do so.
 Customs agents should follow the process in this guide after logging into their agent account and selecting 'represent trader'.
 Details on how to represent a trader in TSS can be found in A Handbook for Customs Agents and Intermediaries on NICTA.

-2 How to make the most of the TSS simplified journey
+2 How to make the most of the TSS Simplified Procedure

-As outlined in the previous section, TSS supports goods moving from GB to NI into free circulation/home use and in certain special procedures as well as certain reliefs, by allowing you to use TSS to file a Simplified Frontier Declaration.
+As outlined in the previous section, TSS supports goods moving from GB to NI into free circulation and in certain special procedures as well as certain reliefs, by allowing traders to use TSS to file a Simplified Frontier Declaration.

-See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for a full list of what procedures are supported on TSS simplified journey.
+See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for a full list of what procedures are supported on the TSS Simplified Procedure.

-In addition, you may be able to use your own Simplified Customs Declaration Process (SCDP) authorisation, formerly known as Customs Freight Simplified Procedure (CFSP) authorisation, to make Simplified Frontier Declarations.
+In addition, you may be able to use your own Simplified Customs Declaration Procedure (SCDP) (formerly known as Customs Freight Simplified Procedure (CFSP)) to make Simplified Frontier Declarations.